KarenC7/TestAlboProject/README.md

 3. Run

 ## To execute .sh files
-1. Put getInformatio.sh on {projectPath}/target
+1. Put getInformatio.sh on {projectPath}/target or in the same path where you generate or save "test-0.0.1-SNAPSHOT.jar"
 1. Example: exect on console ./getInformation.sh  (Recommended Git bash)
 Nota: getInformation.sh run the application, then you can test services